Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Introduction

 \subsection{Background}

 A probabilistic prediction is a forecast that assigns probabilities to different possible outcomes, enabling better uncertainty quantification, risk assessment, and decision-making.
 Due to the ever-increasing demand for both accurate and reliable predictions against uncertainty \cite{sevellecNovelProbabilisticForecast2018}, it has wide applications in fields such as epidemiology \cite{cramer2022evaluation}, climatology \cite{buizzaValueProbabilisticPrediction2008}, and robotics \cite{fisac2018probabilistically}, etc. The performance of a probabilistic prediction is evaluated by both sharpness and calibration of the predictive probability density function (pdf).
-The sharpness means how concentrated the predictive pdf is, and calibration concerns the statistical compatibility between the predictive pdf and the realized outcomes \cite{gneitingProbabilisticForecasting2014}.
+The sharpness reflects how concentrated (e.g., low-variance or low-entropy) the predictive pdf is, subject to the intrinsic stochasticity of the underlying system.
+The calibration concerns the statistical compatibility between the predictive pdf and the realized outcomes \cite{gneitingProbabilisticForecasting2014}.
 To simultaneously assess both sharpness and calibration, one usually assigns a numerical score to the predictive pdf and the realized value of the prediction target.
 If one has a further requirement that the expected scoring rule is maximized only when the predictive pdf equals the target's real pdf almost everywhere, a strictly proper scoring rule (see in \cite{gneitingStrictlyProperScoring2007a}) is needed.

 The probabilistic prediction of a stochastic dynamical system (SDS) is to predict the conditional pdfs of future states based on some prior information about the system.
 One's prior information is usually in the form of a nominal model, which is a simplified or idealized representation of the underlying system.
 While probabilistic prediction for a linear system with Gaussian noises is straightforward, it becomes computationally expensive once the nominal SDS is nonlinear or the noises are non-Gaussian.
 Therefore, a lot of research contributes to approximating the future pdf to balance the requirement of prediction precision and computation complexity \cite{landgrafProbabilisticPredictionMethods2023}.